look/query-parser/tutorial/build_a_query_parser.md

 # Build a query parser
-## (DRAFT please do not distribute)
+## Why and how to generate Elasticsearch queries using Ruby and Parslet (DRAFT please do not distribute)
 By [Luke Francl](http://www.recursion.org) ([look@recursion.org](mailto:look@recursion.org)), XXX 2017

 More than a few times in my career, I've been part of a project that needed search.
 A Lucene-based search engine fits the bill.
-Somebody<sup>[[1](#fn1)]</sup> finds the search engine's built-in query parser, wires it up, and that is that.
+Somebody<sup>[1](#fn1)</sup> finds the search engine's built-in query parser, wires it up, and that is that.
 It seems like a good idea and saves time up-front.

 However, it's better to write your own query parser, for two reasons.
 First, **built-in parsers are too powerful**.
 They are confusing and allow users to trigger expensive queries that can kill performance.
 Second, **built-in parsers are too generic**.
 When you control your own parser, you can add features to it and customize _your_ application's search behavior for _your_ users.